ltatka/ReactionNetworkEvolution.jl/README.md

 This module uses the julia programming language.
 Installation instructions can be found [here](https://julialang.org/downloads/).

 ### Quick Start
 1. Either fork or clone this module.
-Clone via the command ```git clone https://github.com/ltatka/networkEv```
+Clone via the command ```git clone https://github.com/ltatka/NetEvolve```
-2. Navigate to the directory where you have downloaded the networkEv repo.
+2. Navigate to the directory where you have downloaded the NetEvolve repo.

 #### Command Line
-1. To install the networkEv module and all dependencies: ```julia --project=. -e 'using Pkg; Pkg.instantiate()'```
+1. To install the NetEvolve module and all dependencies: ```julia --project=. -e 'using Pkg; Pkg.instantiate()'```
 2. To run evolution with default settings: ```julia --project=. evscript.jl``` <br>
 This command also takes optional command line arguments: <br>
 * ```--nbatches```: the number of batches to run (100 by default)